map

 |Map| -> Map

-Sorts the map's entries by key, and returns the map.
+Sorts the map's entries in place by key, and then returns the map.

-The function result is cached, so it's only called once per entry.
+The function's result is cached, so it only gets called once per entry.

 Example